 The Role of Altitude

 Altitude also plays a role in solar radiation.
-Higher altitudes have thinner atmospheres, meaning less atmospheric absorption and scattering of sunlight.
+Practically speaking, higher altitudes have thinner atmospheres, meaning less atmospheric absorption and scattering of sunlight.
 This is why mountainous regions, particularly in the tropics and subtropics, can receive significant amounts of solar radiation.
 The Altiplano region of the Andes Mountains in South America, for instance, is known for its high solar irradiance due to its altitude and relatively clear skies.

 Quantifying Solar Radiation: Measuring Irradiance